-- a) Heller faculty input: A paper already written before the proposal hearing with no Heller faculty involvement will not be acceptable as part of the proposed dissertation.
-This rule is intended to protect the supervisor-advisor interchange as an important component of the dissertation process. - 3.
-Preparation of papers - a) Type of paper: Each paper must report on original scholarship.
-A paper that solely consists of literature review will not be acceptable.
+a) Heller faculty input: A paper already written before the proposal hearing with no Heller faculty involvement will not be acceptable as part of the proposed dissertation.
+This rule is intended to protect the supervisor-advisor interchange as an important component of the dissertation process.